jollyjerr/react-autosave/README.md

 > Auto save controlled form values as they are updated.

-Credit were credit is due - this library was inspired from [this blog post](https://www.synthace.com/autosave-with-react-hooks/)
+Credit where credit is due - this library was inspired from [this blog post](https://www.synthace.com/autosave-with-react-hooks/)

 ```jsx
 import React from "react";